danbev/learning-iot/stm32f0-discovery/README.md

 ![UART Transmit oscilloscope image 2](./uart-tx-osc2.jpg "UART TX oscilloscope image 2")

 ### UART Receive Example
-This example is similar to the previous one but instead of syncrhonously transmitting we will be receiving data.
+This example is similar to the previous one but instead of synchronously transmitting we will be receiving data.

 The pin for receiving is called USART1_RX and if we look in the datasheet we